Gumaiagu/Django-chat/README.md

 ### DisallowedHost at /

-This error happens when you're using Ngrok (or other services) and you forgot to add the URL in the SAFE_HOST variable inside the settings.py file, there's more details in the executing theme.
+This error happens when you're using Ngrok (or other services) and you forgot to add the URL in the SAFE_HOST variable inside the settings.py file, there's more details in the Ngrok theme.